TheGoodlike13/liberty_or_death/README.md

 There's a reasonable chance you would understand "dependencies", at least after a google search.
-But, once again, you may be confused why would you want a system to manage them.
+But, once again, you may be confused why would you want a tool to manage them.
 After all, your IDE already manages dependencies for you!
 Just copy and paste them in, all good!